tarantool/doc/doc/book/box/data_model.rst

 Persistence
 --------------------------------------------------------------------------------

-In Tarantool, updates to the database are recorded in the so-called :ref:`write ahead log (WAL) <internals-wal>` files.
-This ensures data persistence.
+To ensure data persistence, Tarantool records updates to the database in the so-called :ref:`write-ahead log (WAL) <internals-wal>` files.
 When a power outage occurs or the Tarantool instance is killed incidentally, the in-memory database is lost.
-In this situation, WAL files are used to restore the data.
-Namely, Tarantool reads the WAL files and redoes the requests (this is called the "recovery process").
-You can change the timing of the WAL writer, or turn it off, by setting :ref:`wal_mode <cfg_binary_logging_snapshots-wal_mode>`.
+In such case, Tarantool restores the data from WAL files by reading them and redoing the requests.
+This is called the "recovery process".
+You can change the timing of the WAL writer or turn it off by setting the :ref:`wal_mode <cfg_binary_logging_snapshots-wal_mode>`.

 Tarantool also maintains a set of :ref:`snapshot files <internals-snapshot>`.
 These files contain an on-disk copy of the entire data set for a given moment.
-Instead of reading every WAL file since the databases were created, the recovery process can load the latest snapshot file and then read only those WAL files that were produced after the snapshot file was made.
-After checkpointing, old WAL files can be removed to free up space.
+Instead of reading every WAL file since the databases were created, the recovery process can load the latest snapshot file and then read the WAL files, produced after the snapshot file was made.
+After creating a new snapshot, the earlier WAL files can be removed to free up space.

-To force immediate creation of a snapshot file, you can use Tarantool's :doc:`box.snapshot() </reference/reference_lua/box_snapshot>` request.
-To enable automatic creation of snapshot files, you can use Tarantool's :ref:`checkpoint daemon <book_cfg_checkpoint_daemon>`.
+To force immediate creation of a snapshot file, use the :doc:`box.snapshot() </reference/reference_lua/box_snapshot>` function.
+To enable the automatic creation of snapshot files, use Tarantool's :ref:`checkpoint daemon <book_cfg_checkpoint_daemon>`.
 The checkpoint daemon sets intervals for forced checkpoints.
-It makes sure that the states of both memtx and vinyl storage engines are synchronized and saved to disk, and automatically removes old WAL files.
+It makes sure that the states of both memtx and vinyl storage engines are synchronized and saved to disk, and automatically removes earlier WAL files.

 Snapshot files can be created even if there is no WAL file.